grafana/loki/docs/sources/getting-started/_index.md

 ## Use Grafana and the test environment

-This guide uses Grafana to query and observe the log lines captured in the Loki cluster.

-Use Grafana to query and observe the log lines captured in the Loki cluster by navigating a browser to http://localhost:3000.
+Use [Grafana](https://grafana.com/docs/grafana/latest/) to query and observe the log lines captured in the Loki cluster by navigating a browser to http://localhost:3000.
 The Grafana instance has Loki configured as a [datasource](https://grafana.com/docs/grafana/latest/datasources/loki/).

 Click on the Grafana instance's [Explore](https://grafana.com/docs/grafana/latest/explore/) icon to bring up the explore pane.

 Use the Explore dropdown menu to choose the Loki datasource and bring up the Loki query browser.

-Use Grafana to try some queries.
+Try some queries.
 Enter your query into the **Log browser** box, and click on the blue **Run query** button.

 To see all the log lines that flog has generated: